CyVerse-learning-materials/cyverse_mooc/docs/index.md

-# **Introduction to CyVerse Self-Guided Course**
+# **CyVerse Self-Guided Course**

-This is a short self-guided course that will take you through the basics of using CyVerse USA.
+This self-guided course will take you through the basics of using CyVerse USA.

 ------------------------------------------------------------------------